Multibuffers

 Diagnostics

 If you have a language server installed, the diagnostics pane can show you all errors across your project.
-You can open it by clicking on the icon in the status bar, or running the diagnostcs: Deploy command ('cmd-shift-m on macOS, ctrl-shift-m on Windows/Linux, or :clist in Vim mode).
+You can open it by clicking on the icon in the status bar, or running the diagnostics: Deploy command ('cmd-shift-m on macOS, ctrl-shift-m on Windows/Linux, or :clist in Vim mode).

 Find References